Home » From Vision to Victory: How Michael Beel Became Editorial Stylist of the Year

 From Vision to Victory: How Michael Beel Became Editorial Stylist of the Year

 Michael Beel is a renowned figure in the hairdressing industry, bringing over two decades of professional experience to the craft.
 His impressive career has seen his artistry showcased on the runways of Fashion Weeks in New York, London, Australia, and New Zealand, while his creative flair has elevated numerous lookbook and magazine covers.
 Michael’s exceptional talent has earned him multiple accolades, including the Industry Editorial Stylist of the Year in 2016 and New Zealand Hairdresser of the Year in 2020.
-Late last month, he made history as the first New Zealander to win the prestigious Editorial Stylist of the Year award at the Australian Hair Fashion Awards (AHFAs).
+Late last month, he won the prestigious Editorial Stylist of the Year award at the Australian Hair Fashion Awards (AHFAs), a significant accomplishment that only a few New Zealanders have managed to attain.

 Below, we chat with Michael about the big win, the journey that led him here, and the most memorable moments along the way.

 Firstly, congratulations again on winning Editorial Stylist of the Year!
-How does it feel to be the first New Zealander to take out this prestigious award?
+How did it feel to take out this prestigious award?

 Thank you so much!
 I’m so overwhelmed and actually can’t believe it!
 Editorial hair is my passion outside of the salon, and I was up against some very stiff competition from people I admire and leaders within the field of this type of work.
 I was honoured to be a finalist, but winning was a dream come true!